-Step One of this wellness exercise is writing down a list of habits that you have for each dimension.
+Of this wellness exercise is writing down a list of habits that you have for each dimension.
 Remember that they don’t all have to be good, be sure to write down the bad stuff too.
 Afterall the purpose of this reflection is to help you determine what areas of your life are healthy towards your wellness, and what areas could use some improvement.

-Step Two of this wellness exercise is to think about what practices you would like to arrange into your Wellness Check-In sheet.
+Of this wellness exercise is to think about what practices you would like to arrange into your Wellness Check-In sheet.
 Now that you have a clearer idea about which areas you want to dedicate more time to, we’ve created a list of ideas that can be done to spend more time self-caring in each dimension.
 If you noticed one category that held more “bad than good” from your reflection, skip ahead to that section and read through the suggestions, it may help you achieve a little more balance in your everyday life.

-Step Three is to determine what wellness activities you would like to practise in your week.
+Is to determine what wellness activities you would like to practise in your week.
 Because now that you read through the list of activity suggestions, and compared them to your current “good and bads” from each dimension, you should have a clearer idea about which you would like to dedicate more time to.
 Simply choose a new wellness activity to practice each day, that aligns with your personal values and goals, and try to pick practises from different categories for balanced well-being!

 When doing this activity remember to take your time, after all it’s not a task.
 Have fun with it, this is you determining who you are, and how to work towards becoming your best self.
 Your Wellness Check-In doesn't have to be perfect, remember this is simply a guide to building a balance of essential self-care into your daily routine.
 It’s not meant to feel like more work.
 It’s meant to feel like pure wellness: taking the time to implement things that help us to feel our best everyday.
 So take a breath, drink a glass of water, and indulge in just how wonderful your life truly is!